dmccolly/idaho-broadcasting-foundation/README.md

 available during builds and in serverless functions.
 Locally you can create a `.env` file with the same variables for development, but `.env*` files are ignored from version control.

+## Building and Deploying

+The project is built with Vite.
+Netlify will run `pnpm run build` and deploy the contents of the `dist` folder.
+Locally you can run the same command after installing dependencies with `pnpm install`.